 To find all the multilinear binomial factors of $P$ depending on $X$, one has to apply the above algorithm with $(\gamma,\delta)=(1,0)$, $(0,1)$ and $(0,0)$.
 For the factors depending only on $Y$, one has to invert the roles of $X$ and $Y$ and apply to above algorithm once more. \end{proof}

-Note that in the previous algorithm, it is not possible to first compute the gcd of the polynomials $q_\epsilon$ before the computation of their common linear factors since this task is $\NP$-hard to perform~\cite{Pla77}.
+Note that in the previous algorithm, it is not efficient to first compute the gcd of the polynomials $q_\epsilon$ before the computation of their common linear factors since this task is $\NP$-hard to perform~\citep{Pla77}.